soichih/node-perfsonar/README.md

 ## ps.iperf

 Similar to ps.owamp, you can query iperf (bandwidth) test results.
+You can also set endpoints option to limit number of endpoits.

 ```javascript
 var ps = require('perfsonar');